 Since rotisseries for cars are specialty items not typically found in most garages, there isn’t a huge amount of competition out there.
 Two of the most well-known brands are Whirly Jig and Auto Twirler.
 Both are well-designed with quality construction but if I had to pick one, I’d go with Auto Twirler simply for its excellent reputation in the industry.

 The Auto Twirler Elite is the original and most popular rotisserie for many years.
 It’s made in the USA and has smooth ball bearing pivots, clamps on all the arms, clean welds on high quality metal, and is super easy to use.
 Everything about just feels tight.
 It’s the exact rotisserie the US Army used to remanufacture Humvees and the Big 3 car companies all use it in their quality control departments.

 Great question, the answer is nothing!
 There are a lot of homemade examples floating around the internet.
 If you have experience welding and trust the integrity of your projects, then there are two major directions you can go – hoop or auto body.
 Do remember that this is a piece of hardware that will suspend a vehicle in the air, so don’t build it as a learning project.

 A couple thousand pounds abruptly reuniting with the earth will not only damage the vehicle but could seriously injure someone as well.
 Build freely, but build responsibly.
 This is a large project to tackle and buying a good quality rotisserie is highly recommended for most.

 If you still want to know how to build a car rotisserie, Redwing Steel Works provides three different ground up builds as well as the exact materials to be used, making for a fairly straightforward build.
+A lot of online plans are actually based around using a couple engine stands.
 Alternatively, here are a couple other good options if building your own:

 Hoops and frames?